Snowflake-Labs/sfquickstarts/site/sfguides/src/streamsets_hol/streamsets_hol.md

         - **Nation_Key** ``25``: ``Australia``
           This record does not exist in the current dimension table, so a new row will be created as Version 1 of the record.

 12. Close the preview.
-Do a **Draft Run** of the pipeline and go back to Snowflake and continue wih the previous worksheet and run the following SQL statement:
+Do a **Draft Run** of the pipeline and go back to Snowflake and continue with the previous worksheet and run the following SQL statement:

       ```sql
       SELECT *